homieiot/convention/README.md

   <tr>
     <td>$online</td>
     <td>Device → Controller</td>
     <td><code>true</code> when the device is online, <code>false</code> when the device is offline (through LWT).
-When sending the device is online, this message must be sent last, to indicate every other required messages are sent and the device is ready</td>
+When sending that the device is online, this message must be sent last, to indicate every other required messages are sent and the device is ready</td>
     <td>Yes</td>
     <td>Yes</td>
   </tr>